Cholera autoinducer-1: Role in biofilm formation

-Quorum sensing is essentially the intercommunication between cells to interact and respond to its environment.V. cholerae uses two autoinducers: cholera autoinducer-1 (CAI-1) and autoinducer-2 (AI-2).
-CAI-1 is the major quorum-sensing signal.
-Quorum sensing is the cell to cell communication that allows organisms to share information.
-This process can be used to control pathogenicity and biofilm formation, determine population size and modulate virulence mechanisms, and track changes in the cell or gene expression.
-Quorum sensing uses production, release, accumulation, and detection of autoinducers to do their work.

-CAI-1 and AI-2 transduce information into a cell using a phosphorylation-dephosphorylation cascade affecting target gene expression.
-Specifically in V. cholerae, CqsS detects CAI-1 and LuxS detects AI-2.
-Information from these two autoinducers is transducer through LuxO to maintain levels of HapR transcription factor.
-HapR represses genes for biofilm formation and production of virulence factors.
-This is the goal of quorum sensing at high cell densities.
-At lower cell densities, without autoinducers, HapR is not produced.

 Signaling pathway

-In Vibrio cholerae, it is through quorum sensing that bacterial cells are able to behave and communicate based on the amount of bacterial cells present.
-When the concentration of CAI-1 reaches a certain limit, it binds to CqsS (a receptor for CAI-1).
-Transcription of virulence genes, including those responsible for the production of cholera toxin, is then activated because of the phosphorylation cascade caused by the binding of CqsS.
+Quorum sensing in V. cholerae behaves and communicates based on the amount of bacterial cells present.
+When the concentration of CAI-1 reaches a certain limit it binds to CqsS (a receptor for CAI-1), activating the transcription of virulence genes – including those responsible for the production of cholera toxin – due to the phosphorylation cascade caused by the binding of CqsS.
 Because of the ability for V. cholerae to adapt to its environment through CAI-1's ability to facilitate communication, it increases the pathogenic abilities in the host.

-The downstream signaling cascades that are triggered by CAI-1 binding to CqsS includes multiple regulatory pathways.
+The downstream signaling cascades that are triggered by CAI-1 binding to CqsS include multiple regulatory pathways.
 CqsS undergoes autophosphorylation which involves the transfer of the phosphate group to LuxO, a response regulator.
-This activates LuxO, which inhibits the synthesis of HapR, a master regulator, through the expression of small regulatory RNAs (sRNAs).
-As the HapR levels decrease, there is upregulation of virulence factors and biofilm formation which enhances the ability for the bacteria to cause infection.
-The way that this system works allows for efficient adaptation to the host environment and for V. cholerae to infect more efficiently.
+This activates LuxO, which in turn inhibits the synthesis of HapR, a master regulator, through the expression of small regulatory RNAs (sRNAs).
+As the HapR levels decrease there is upregulation of virulence factors and biofilm formation which allows for efficient adaptation to the host environment, thereby enhancing the ability of the bacteria to cause infection.